Ninpo Martial Arts

 CLASSES

-Adult classes are held twice per week with an additional weekend class.
+Classes are held twice per week.
 They run for an hour and a half and include a generous mobility warm-up before splitting the class up into pairs or groups for technique and skills training.

 JOIN US

 Does Ninjutsu sound like something you would be interested in?
-We welcome you to contact us and arrange a visit.
-Come watch a class and meet us!
-Our class schedule is listed on the calendar below.
+Please contact us to arrange a visit and watch a class.